rob-blackbourn/barejs-graphql-observable/README.md

 [bareASGI](https://github.com/rob-blackbourn/bareASGI)
 python web framework, which provides multiple transports for subscriptions.

-Thi is a thin wrapper around [@barejs/graphql-client](https://github.com/rob-blackbourn/barejs-graphql-client) where more documentation can be found.
+This is a thin wrapper around [@barejs/graphql-client](https://github.com/rob-blackbourn/barejs-graphql-client) where more documentation can be found.